First trade recommendations | Robinhood

 Why don’t I have access to first trade recommendations?

-If you already placed a trade in your Robinhood brokerage account, you won’t be able to receive a recommended portfolio.
+If you already placed a trade in your Robinhood investing account, you won’t be able to receive a recommended portfolio.
 Massachusetts residents also don't have access at this time.

 If these exclusions don't apply to you, make sure your app is updated to the latest version.